daniel112/react-native-with-web-ssr/README.md

 To see debug output to verify the compiler, add `// debug` as a comment to the top of any file.

 - Expo local dev: `yarn native`

-## Developing

-We've added `packages/ui` to show an example of [building your own design system](https://tamagui.dev/docs/guides/design-systems).

-## UI Kit

-Note we're following the [design systems guide](https://tamagui.dev/docs/guides/design-systems) and creating our own package for components.

-See `packages/ui` named `@my/ui` for how this works.

 ## 🆕 Add new dependencies